ajitaro/library-web-apps/README.md

 ### Creating a Virtual Environment

-Using a virtual environment is a good practice to manage dependencies for your project.
 To create a virtual environment, follow these steps:

-1. Navigate to your project directory.
+1. In the root project.
 2. Run the following command to create a virtual environment named `venv`:

    ```bash